Misnagdim: Litvishe

 Litvishe is a Yiddish word that refers to Haredi Jews who are not Hasidim (and not Hardalim or Sephardic Haredim).
 It literally means Lithuanian.
 While Litvishe functions as an adjective, the plural noun form often used is Litvaks.
 The Hebrew plural noun form which is used with the same meaning is Lita'im.
-Other expressions are'Yeshivishe and Misnagdim.
+Other expressions are Yeshivishe and Misnagdim.
 It has been equated with the term "Yeshiva world".

-The words Litvishe, Lita'im, and Litvaks are all somewhat misleading, because there are also Hasidic Jews from Lithuania, and many Lithuanian Jews who are not Haredim.
-(The reference to Lithuania does not refer to the country of that name today, but to the historic Grand Duchy of Lithuania, which also included all of modern-day Belarus and also most of Ukraine.)
+The words Litvishe, Lita'im, and Litvaks are all somewhat misleading, because there are also Hasidic Jews from Lithuania, and many Lithuanian Jews who are not Haredi.

 Litvishe Jews largely identify with the Misnagdim, who "objected to what they saw as Hasidic denigration of Torah study and normative Jewish law in favor of undue emphasis on emotionality and religious fellowship as pathways to the Divine."
 The term Misnagdim ("opponents") is somewhat outdated since the former opposition between the two groups has lost much of its salience, so the other terms are more common.